EOxServer/eoxserver/docs/sphinx/en/users/operators.rst

 Alternatively we could have started with the Range Type and added each band via the "+" icons next to the bands directly.

+To list, export, and load range types using the command-line tools see :ref:`eoxs-range-type`.

 Linking to a Local Path
 ~~~~~~~~~~~~~~~~~~~~~~~